lehuymanhtan/time-manager/test_analysis.md

 **Edge Cases to Test:**
 1. No participants have responded (should return `(0, 0, [])`)
-2. All participants available (should return `(total, total, [all_ids])`)
-3. No participants available (should return `(0, total, [])`)
-4. Some participants available, some not (partial availability)
+2. Some participants available, some not (partial availability)
-5. Mix of participants with and without busy slots
+3. Mix of participants with and without busy slots
-6. Participants with multiple overlapping busy slots
+4. Participants with multiple overlapping busy slots
-7. Meeting request with no participants at all
+5. Meeting request with no participants at all
-8. Meeting request with participants but none have responded
-9. Single participant scenarios
-10. Large number of participants (performance consideration)

 **Dependencies to Mock:**
 - `Participant.objects.filter()` - Database query for responded participants